thebjorn/pydeps/README.rst

     import os
     from pydeps.pydeps import externals
-    os.chdir('package-directory')  # the one that contains setup.py (one level up from actual package) print externals('mypackage')
+    # the directory that contains setup.py (one level up from actual package):
+    os.chdir('package-directory')
+    print externals('mypackage')

 New in version 1.2.5: The defaults are now sensible, such that::

     pydeps mypackage

 will likely do what you want.
 It is the same as ``pydeps --show --max-bacon=2 mypackage`` which means display the dependency graph in your browser, but limit it to two hops (which includes only the modules that your module imports -- not continuing down the import chain).
 The old default behavior is available with ``pydeps --noshow --max-bacon=0 mypackage``.

 To install::